Celebrating 19 years of Excellence in Irish Dance!

 Liz attended St. Joseph’s College in Patchogue where she earned her B.A. in Elementary Education in 2009.
 Liz also served as President of her service-based sorority, Zeta Sigma Phi, which under her leadership, raised over $10,000.00 for local charities.
 After graduating, Liz moved to Virginia where she taught 4th grade for two years and earned the “Teacher of the Year” award during her first year at her school.
 But she missed her family, her friends, and of course her she missed her love of Irish dance.
 In 2014 she earned her Masters Degree in Literacy, Birth-Grade 6, from Long Island University.

 Liz returned to Long Island in June 2011 and re-joined the Mulvihill-Lynch teaching staff.
 She passed the T.C.R.G. exam in September 2012 to become Mulvihill-Lynch School's next certified instructor alongside her best friend Carissa and her teacher, Debbie Lynch-Webber.
 Liz leads a very busy, fun filled life!!
 Besideds teaching Irish dance, Liz is a 4th grade teacher at a local private school on the North Shore.
-Liz was raised in Riverhead, and now resides in Patchogue.
-She is happily planning her June 2015 wedding to her fiance, Darren. :)
+Liz was raised in Riverhead, and now resides in Patchogue with her husband, Darren.

 Erin started dancing at the age of five with the Hunt School of Irish Dance.
 In 2007, Erin continued her lessons with the Mulvihill-Lynch School of Irish Dance when the Hunt School closed their NY location.